dask/distributed/docs/source/prometheus.rst

 dask_scheduler_workers
     Number of workers known by scheduler dask_scheduler_system_monitor_elapsed_seconds_total
-    Elapsed time according to the system monitor
+    Total elapsed time according to the system monitor

     ..note::
         Due to a mismatch in sampling timestamps between the system monitor and Prometheus,